jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 ## Learn Default ISIS Path

 ISIS is the underlying IGP in this lab and you validated in Lab 1 reachability between xrd routers.
-Now we want you to work on validate traffic routing behavior for the default ISIS and SR-MPLS so that we can compare and contrast with SRv6 when implemented in Lab 3.
+Now we want you to work on validate traffic routing behavior for the default ISIS and SR-MPLS so that we can compare and contrast with later traffic steering exercises.
 Throughout this lab we will be creating traffic flows generated from the Amsterdam VM and traveling to networks in Rome and vice-versa.

 In referencing the ISIS topology diagram below we will examine the routing table on xrd01.